Skip to content

 Developing an Organisational Strategy

-• Determine who is accountable for different areas of the organisational strategy to ensure that the workforce is clear on expectations and requirements.
+4. Assign accountability: Determine who is accountable for each component of the strategy.
+Clear roles and responsibilities ensure that the workforce understands expectations and requirements.

 Factorial onboarding HR software